Npvivek/SCIMICS/README.md

 ```

-1. Use only Material UI Components for styling.
+2. Use only Material UI Components for styling.
 [Refer here](https://mui.com/material-ui/getting-started/).
-1. After changes if you wish to contribute to this repository, please pull request.
+3. After changes, if you wish to contribute to this repository, please pull request.
+4. As of now only Login, Registration and OTP pages are done.